Elementary Grades Teacher Education Program

 Satisfactory scores on the PRAXIS Series are required for teacher certification by the state of Louisiana.
 Students in teacher education curricula or concentrations must pass all required sections of the PRAXIS Series prior to graduation.

-(For in-depth information about student teaching, visit the Office of Field Experiences)
+(For in-depth information about student teaching, visit the Office of Professional Experiences)

 Application for student teaching must be made to the Office of Student Services no later than three weeks after classes begin in the semester prior to student teaching.
 Late applicants cannot be guaranteed consideration.